bitshares/bitshares.github.io-old/_technologies/zh/referral-rewards-program.md

 ---
 permalink: /zh/technology/referral-rewards-program/
 title: Referral Rewards Program
-subtitle: Rapidly grow network effect by incentivising mass adoption
+subtitle: Network growth through adoption rewards
 image: ../images/frontpage/icon-referral.svg
-priority: 1
+priority: 5
 summary: >
-    BitShares has an advanced referral program built into the software.
-Financial networks derive their value mostly from their network effect.
-The more people that use the same network the more value that network has to the users.
-    BitShares rewards those who sign up new users that actually use the network and does so in a fully transparent and automated way.
+    BitShares has an advanced referral program built directly into its software.
+Financial networks derive their value primarily from their network effect: more people on the same network increases the value of that network for everyone.
+BitShares capitalizes on this by rewarding those who sign up new users, and does so in a fully transparent and automated way.
 ---

-### Promoting Infrastructure Development
+## Promoting Infrastructure Development

-The [BitShares Referral Program](/referral-program/) is designed to promote infrastructure development.
+The [BitShares Referral Program](/referral-program/){:target="_blank"} is designed to promote infrastructure development.
-All decentralized financial networks depend upon many business partners to build an ecosystem.
-This means motivating entrepreneurs to build businesses such as Exchanges, Merchant Services, Hosted Wallets, Light Weight Wallets, and Block Explorers around the network.
-With the BitShares referral program, merchants can now earn significantly more by advertising their support for the BitShares platform.
-Whereas other platforms can only offer "lower fees", BitShares offers merchants a revenue stream.
+Decentralized financial networks depend upon their business partners to build an ecosystem of businesses, such as exchanges, merchant services, hosted wallets, lightweight wallets, and block explorers.
+With the BitShares referral program, merchants can now earn more by advertising their support for the BitShares platform.
+While other platforms primarily promise lower fees, BitShares offers merchants an ongoing revenue stream.

-Free market competition will result in many different hosted wallet providers competing to acquire new users.
-Each of these providers will have financial incentive to advertise their wallets by traditional means which in turn will result in increasing network effect for BitShares.
+Free market competition results in many different hosted wallet providers competing to acquire new users.
+Each of these providers has a financial incentive to advertise their wallets by traditional means, which in turn increases the network effect for the BitShares ecosystem.

-### Background - PayPal's Referral System
+## Background - PayPal's Referral System

-Bootstrapping a new financial network is very hard and is often a [chicken or the egg](http://en.wikipedia.org/wiki/Chicken_or_the_egg) problem.
-It is difficult to attract new users because new users will only join if there are existing users.
+Bootstrapping a new financial network is very hard, and often becomes a chicken-and-egg problem.
+Basically, it is difficult to attract new users, because new users will only join if other users have already joined.

-To overcome this problem we looked at what companies like PayPal did to reach critical mass.
+To overcome this problem, we looked at what companies like PayPal did to reach critical mass.

 > <i>PayPal’s big challenge was to get new customers.
 They tried advertising.
 It was too expensive.
 They tried Business
 > Development (BD) deals with big banks.
 Bureaucratic hilarity ensued.
 The PayPal team reached an important conclusion: